MercyMoraa/InsideAirbnb/README.md

 We extracted the data from InsideAirbnb which has data from the Airbnb platform.
 Link to the dataset: "http://insideairbnb.com/get-the-data/"

 ## Predictive Modeling
+1.Time Series with ARIMA

->Content Based Filtering Recommendetion System
+2.Content Based Filtering Recommendetion System

->Sentiment Analysis
+2.Sentiment Analysis